-A set of procedures adopted by a State agency to recognize and award the performance, achievement and longevity of certain

-Program employees. rrogram employees.
-Employee Time Entry See ETE. employee-owned wireless device A wireless device owned by an employee but used partially or wholly to support State business and for which use the employee is partially or wholly reimbursed by the State. employee travel card See ETC employer For purposes of ACR, An agency engaging the services of a contracted or reemployed retiree. employing agency The agency in control of the employee's master pay record and responsible for seeing that the employee is paid. encryption Process of converting information into an unintelligible form except to holders of a specific cryptographic key.
-See cryptographic key. encumber To reserve funds in anticipation of an expenditure. entity Any individual, partnership, corporation or unit of government that can engage in any form of economic activity. encumbrance A reservation of funds in anticipation of an expenditure (also see purchase order).
+Employee See EIN.
+Identification OCC EIN.
+Number employee Any activity entered into to accomplish the ends of an Employee recognition activity Recognition Program.
+Employee A set of procedures adopted by a State agency to recognize and Recognition award the performance, achievement and longevity of certain Program employees.
+Francisco Timos Consta Employee Time Entry See ETE.
+Littiy employee-owned A wireless device owned by an employee but used partially or wireless device wholly to support State business and for which use the employee is partially or wholly reimbursed by the State. employee travel See ETC card OCC ETG employer For purposes of ACR, An agency engaging the services of a contracted or reemployed retiree. employing agency The agency in control of the employee's master pay record and employing agency responsible for seeing that the employee is paid. encryption Process of converting information into an unintelligible form except to holders of a specific cryptographic key.
+See cryptographic key. encumber To reserve funds in anticipation of an expenditure. entity Any individual, partnership, corporation or unit of government Citity that can engage in any form of economic activity. encumbrance A reservation of funds in anticipation of an expenditure (also see purchase order).
 An encumbrance will reduce the available appropriation and allotment.
 An obligation in the form of any purchase order, contract or other commitment which is chargeable to an appropriation or any other authorized fund source and for which part of the fund source is reserved.
 Encumbrances represent commitments related to contracts not yet performed and are used to control expenditures and to enhance cash management.
+The expenditures and to enhance cash management.
 The encumbrance obligation is formalized in AFIS by entering the transaction into the system with an encumbrance document.
-It ceases to be an encumbrance when paid or canceled. endowment fund A fund whose principal must remain unspent, but whose income may be expended. enterprise fund An enterprise fund is used to report activities described as business-type activities.
+It ceases to be an encumbrance when paid or canceled.

+endowment fund A fund whose principal must remain unspent, but whose income may be expended.

+enterprise fund An enterprise fund is used to report activities described as business-type activities.